carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 - Increase the size of the figure to make it 10in wide and 7in long, just like in the previous challenge.
 - Make the histogram orientation horizontal and hide the legend.
 For this, add the `orientation='horizontal'` and `legend = False` arguments to your `.plot()` method.
-- As the y-axis of all three subplots is the same, add the `sharey = True` argument to your `plt.subplots()` function.
+- As the y-axis of each subplot is the same, we could use a shared y-axis for all three.
+Explore the Matplotlib documentation some more to find out which parameter you can use to achieve this.
 - Add a nice title to your third subplot.